hodcroftlab/EVclades/README.md

 # Genetic Taxonomy of Enterovirus D68 Clades

 **EVclades** is an Enterovirus-adapted version of Art Poon’s [fluclades](https://github.com/PoonLab/fluclades) pipeline for automated clade assignment.
-This version has been customized for *Enterovirus D68* (EV-D68), using protein-level phylogenies and metadata to define robust, reproducible clades based on tree structure and sequence divergence.
+This version has been customized for *Enterovirus D68* (EV-D68), using phylogenies and metadata to define robust, reproducible clades based on tree structure and sequence divergence.

 ## Data